European stocks lifted by ECB euro loans move

 Iseq declines, while US markets weigh jobless data and new virus cases

 Wall Street’s main indexes were largely flat in early trading.
-Photograph: The New York Times
+Photograph: Amr Alfiky/New York Times

 European stocks closed higher after a choppy session on Thursday, with improving economic data and more support from the European Central Bank helping to lift sentiment.